 This section presents the modelling output that informs the national minimum charging requirements for destination and neighbourhood charging.
-These requirements are based on calculations drawing on the vehicle fleet composition, estimated kilometres driven per vehicle type, assumed energy efficiency of EVs, anticipated distribution of charging types, and the estimated capacity utilisation of charge points at different locations.
+These national requirements are based on calculations drawing on the vehicle fleet composition (BEV and PHEV numbers), which are then apportioned to local authorities based on their relative proportion of registered EVs to the total current and projected fleet.